Ordisoftware/Hebrew-Calendar/README.md

 - Add link in reminder box to open verses board.
 - Add Tools folder in the application's system start menu.
 - The monthly view displays solar hours in case of sun omer.
-- Remove option to show sun times as tooltips because of the new context menu.
+- Remove option to show sun times as tool tips because of the new context menu.
 - Update web links.
 - Some fixes and improvements.
 - Code refactoring.